 In order to provide a net benefit to society, the higher energy consumed in the manufacturing phase must be recovered during the on-the-road use phase, through reduced fuel consumption.
 Using the fuel saving ratio adopted by the US Environmental Protection Agency (4.6% fuel saving for each 5 to 10% of weight saved), the breakeven distance for petrol engines ranged from 185,000 km for die casting to 395,000 km for sand casting.
 For the diesel engine, the breakeven distance ranged from 270,000 to 560,000 km.

-Of the six different aluminium production techniques, only one provided energy breakeven before the global average vehicle lifetime of 210,000 km.
+Of the six different scenarios investigated, only the die casting of petrol engines provided energy breakeven for aluminium before the global average vehicle lifetime of 210,000 km.
 For most production conditions, the use of aluminium results in a net energy penalty to society.

-According to the World Aluminium Organisation, China accounts for about 55% of the global primary aluminium production.
-The Gulf States are second with nearly 10%.
-More than 90% of the primary aluminium production in China is produced using coal-derived electricity.
-All of the aluminium production in the Gulf States is produced using electricity derived from natural gas.
+According to the World Aluminium Organisation, China accounts for about 55% of the global primary aluminium production, and more than 90% of the primary aluminium production in China is produced using coal-derived electricity.
+The Gulf States are second with nearly 10%, and all of the aluminium produced in the Gulf States is produced using electricity derived from natural gas.
 Overall, more than 70% of the global aluminium production is based on fossil fuels.
-Under these conditions, the energy intensive production of aluminium generates over 10 kg of CO_2 per kilogram of aluminium.
-This up-front CO_2 burden presents a significant hurdle opposing on-the-road emissions breakeven.
+The net result: the production of each kilogram of aluminium generates more than 10 kg of CO2.

-Once again, even with the favourable assumption of infinite recycling, the production of an aluminium cylinder block releases up to 2.25 times more CO_2 than a cast iron cylinder block.
+Even with the favourable assumption of infinite recycling, the production of an aluminium cylinder block releases up to 2.25 times more CO_2 than a cast iron cylinder block.
 This corresponds to CO_2 breakeven distances ranging from 105,000 km to 470,000 km.
-Again, only the production of aluminium from metal moulds provided a CO_2 breakeven within the average vehicle lifetime.
+As with the life cycle energy balance, only the high pressure die casting of aluminium petrol engines was able to provide a CO_2 breakeven within the life of the vehicle.